Wisdom Tooth Removal from Floor of Orbit and Maxillary Sinus

 Under general anesthesia, a gingivoperiosteal flap was raised in the right posterior maxillary (gum tissue) region.
 Access was gained into the maxillary antrum.
 Exploration of the sinus cavity was done.
 The impacted wisdom tooth was identified.

-There was dense proliferation of the cystic lining, which completely filled the antrum.
+There was a dense proliferation of the cystic lining, which completely filled the antrum.
 This was the reason behind the feeling of fullness and heaviness that he had complained about.

 The infected dentigerous cyst lining was removed from the antral cavity.
 Care was taken to ensure that no remnant of the lining was left behind in the maxillary antrum.
 The impacted molar in the floor of the mouth was then extracted.
-This was followed by extraction of the impacted tooth in the floor of the orbit.
+This was followed by extraction of the impacted tooth on the floor of the orbit.

 Thorough irrigation with saline solution was then performed.
 Extreme care was taken to ensure that there was no damage to any of the surrounding tissues.
 The gingivoperiosteal flap was then closed with sutures.
 General anesthesia was reversed and the patient was taken to the recovery room.